danielkorin/news-reader/README.md

 This sample consists of a simple web page where the user can customize their news-reading experience, by selecting specific news channels.

-# This extensively commented sample is designed as a Personal  Project and is still in development stage.
+Note => This extensively commented sample is designed as a Personal  Project and is still in development stage.

 # Features